ETAAcademy/ETAAcademy-Audit/01_Math/01_divisor.md

 ## 2. [High] Mul/div relation should not be enforced when divisor is zero

-### Divisor is Zero
+### Divisor is zero

 - Summary: When the `**div**` opcode is applied, and the dividend is nonzero while the divisor is zero, both the quotient and remainder become zero, `**src0 = q * src1 + rem**`.
-- Impact: In such cases, enforcing the multiplication/division relation results in an unprovable transaction, which may disrupt the processing of the priority queue.
+- Impact & Recommendation: In such cases, enforcing the multiplication/division relation results in an unprovable transaction, which may disrupt the processing of the priority queue.
   🐬: [Source](https://github.com/code-423n4/2023-10-zksync-findings/issues/598) & [Report](https://code4rena.com/reports/2023-10-zksync)

   <details><summary>POC</summary>